The Department for Education states that there is a need:

 We have a clear positive behaviour policy which helps pupils to make good choices about their behaviour.
-Pupils are helped to distinguish right from wrong, in the classroom, during assemblies and in the playground.
-Pupils are encouraged to respect the law, they set class rules for themselves and understand the school’s procedures for both positive and negative behaviours using our green, yellow and red card system.
+Pupils are enabled to distinguish right from wrong, in the classroom, during assemblies and in the playground.
+Pupils are encouraged to respect the law, set class rules for themselves and understand the school’s procedures for both positive and negative behaviours using our green, yellow and red card system.

 At school, pupils are encouraged, and given the freedom to make choices, knowing that they are in a safe and supportive environment, e.g. Challenging themselves in their learning.
-They are supported to develop self-knowledge, self-confidence and a growth mind set in all areas of school life.
+They are supported to develop self-knowledge, self-confidence and a growth mindset in all areas of school life.
 Pupils are taught to understand and exercise their rights and personal freedoms in a safe way through lessons and following their ‘compass’.

 Mutual Respect and Tolerance of Those with Different Faiths and Beliefs

 Respect is one of our 5 core values.
 Pupils understand that respect is shown to everyone, both adults and children.
 We help them to develop an understanding of, and respect for, their own and other cultures.
 Staff and pupils are encouraged to challenge prejudicial or discriminatory behaviour.
 Through the PSHE and RE curriculum pupils are encouraged to discuss and respect differences and similarities between people.
 We offer a culturally rich and diverse curriculum in which all major religions are studied.